 Formed in 2016 out of NorFOLK, VA, the members of Saint Juliens Creek Revival were brought together through the local bluegrass music picking circles.
 Recognizing a mutual love of traditional music and three-part harmony, they soon branched off to explore their own sound, and Saint Juliens Creek Revival was born.
-The band’s mission is to engage the local community in roots music by bringing an eclectic mixture of folk, Americana, bluegrass, gospel, and original songs to its audiences.
-The varied backgrounds of its members provide a unique combination of musical styles that is both contemporary and steeped in tradition, with influences ranging from Appalachian ballads to European gypsy jazz to Rock & Roll.
-Saint Juliens Creek Revival placed 3rd in the 2020 VEER Music Awards Americana/Bluegrass category, was featured on the Coast Live Local Music Spotlight on WTKR Channel 3, and is making plans to go into the studio this year.
+The band’s mission is to engage the local community in traditional music by bringing an eclectic mixture of Bluegrass, Americana, Gospel, and original songs to its audiences.
+The varied backgrounds of its members provide a unique combination of musical styles that is both contemporary and steeped in tradition, with influences ranging from Appalachian ballads to European gypsy jazz to Rock & Roll, performed with an upbeat, bluegrass-style implementation.
+Saint Juliens Creek Revival was nominated for a VEER Music Award in the Americana/Bluegrass category for 2020 and 2021, has been featured on the Coast Live Local Music Spotlight on WTKR Channel 3, and is making plans to go into the studio this year.

 Jim Andersen, originally from Baltimore, Maryland, has been playing the five-string banjo since he started performing with his high school folk group.
 At the University of Virginia in the 60’s, Jim performed at many coffee houses in the folk group Howard and Friends.
 Jim is a retired Naval Aviator who flew the A-6 Intruder from the decks of many aircraft carriers but was always able to make a time to keep picking his banjo throughout his tours of duty.
 Jim’s musical background has been strongly influenced by the styles of Earl Scruggs, Jim Mills, and J.D.
 Crowe.
 Jim plays a converted 1932 Gibson Type 2 five string banjo with a Frank Neat neck and a Blaylock tone ring, acquired from the Jim Mills Pre-War Banjo Studio.
 Jim is also currently the banjo player and harmony vocal singer in the Flatland Bluegrass Band.
 In Saint Julien’s Creek Revival, Jim applies his banjo skills, sings harmony, and brings a bluegrass flavor to the group.